 - 1. Get as much information as you can from the informed adult.
 If you do have to speak with the parent, do it away from the child. - 2.
-Open ended questions are the most preferred types of questions, such as: - You said \\\\\, Tell me everything about \\\\\. - You said \\\\\, What happened next? - 3.
-These, along with WH Questions, Who, What, Where help to get at Minimal Facts without being leading or unnecessarily direct. - 4.
-Ask follow up questions using the TELL ME EVERYTHING ABOUT prompt.
+Open ended questions are the most preferred types of questions, such as: - You said , Tell me more about . - You said , What happened next? - 3.
+These, along with WH Questions, Who, What, Where and How help to get at Minimal Facts without being leading or unnecessarily direct. - Ask follow up questions using the TELL ME MORE prompt.
 Use prompt a few times to get more details about the child. - 5.
-Avoid: - Yes/no questions and Multiple-Choice questions. - Never assert information into the interview the child has not mentioned. - Time and number questions with young children. - 6.
+Avoid: - Yes/no questions and Multiple-Choice questions. - Never assert information into the interview the child has not mentioned. - Time and number questions should not be asked of young children. - 6.
 When speaking with the child, always use their words.